 At KAMEN, we foster a communal ecology that is intimately connected to life in the region.
 The residency is focused on creating self-sustaining and regenerative circumstances, for both the community and the landscape as a whole.
 We for instance have a grey-water system installed from which we water our gardens.
 Our fruit orchard and vegetable garden bear an abundance of produce, from which we love to make compotes and liquors, and eat most of our daily meals.
 Aside from what we grow, nearly all other food that we consume is purchased locally.

 Google Maps coordinates 42.815860, 18.417979

-By means of strategic introductions made throughout each residency period, KAMEN assists resident fellows in making meaningful connections and engaging in intercultural collaborations with a diversity of local constituencies, as appropriate to each artist’s particular interests.
+KAMEN assists residents in making meaningful connections and engaging in collaborations with local constituencies, as appropriate to each artist’s particular interests.
 KAMEN has been forming partnerships with a range of local cultural institutions, art associations and projects.

 At this point we have several partners in Trebinje, the nearest city, just 15 km away from the residency.
 Gallery KC, the city’s Cultural Centre, houses multiple floors of gallery spaces, a theatre stage and a cinema, that the residents are invited to utilize for a possible final presentation.
 Also, the Museum of Herzegovina, with its team of anthropologists, ethnologists and archeologists, offers resources and collaborations.
 At the Academy of Fine Arts, residents can propose workshops or projects for students to engage with.
 KAMEN facilitates residents in these partnerships.
 However, we are not an outcome-oriented residency program.